veraPDF/veraPDF.github.io/DEBIAN.md

   The fullversion is that of the jar file and is not necessarily the same as the package.

+### Packaging workflow
+We'll start by treating veraPDF as an upstream source and adopt a "typical" Debian packaging workflow, see [Debian Maintainers Guide](https://www.debian.org/doc/manuals/maint-guide/first.en.html).

+### Initial Package structure
+Starting with the path of least resistance we'll produce a package per Maven project using the `mh_make` tool.
+This is designed to produce the appropriate Debian files/structure using the Maven POM files and leveraging Maven project conventions.

-### Package structure
+### Package structure goals
-Here we describe the structure of individual packages, we'll err on the side of caution and add everything to a package specific library directory `/usr/share/verapdf`.
+This sections describes where we'd like to get to.
+We'll err on the side of caution and add everything to a package specific library directory `/usr/share/verapdf`.
 All examples use our current 0.14 version number.

 #### verapdf-core
 Source and binary library package that installs 3 jars to `/usr/share/verapdf`, and symlinks as suggested by the guidelines: